 Finding the best singing bowls for your meditation room or Reiki studio, can be a great way to expand a relaxation practice or Reiki experience.
-They create a soothing tone that promotes relaxation, and the physical act of producing these tones is likewise calming.
+From crystal singing bowl sets to Tibetan singing bowls, each instrument create a soothing tone that promotes relaxation, and the physical act of producing these tones is likewise calming.
 Here are several of the most unique and best singing bowls on the market.

 - Best Chakra Healing Singing Bowl: Janear International Review: this bowl is handcrafted in Nepal and is a great choice for someone who may be buying for the first time, as it is a great value for its cost.
 This singing bowl by Janear International resonates on the pitch “G,” which represents the throat chakra, and is 4” in diameter, which makes it easily transportable and accessible for beginners to play.
 It is made of hammered metal and includes a wooden strike, hand sewn cushion and carrying bag, and Buddhist Prayer Flags that contain mantras.